apache/hudi/docs/concepts.md

  * `COMMITS` - A single commit captures information about an **atomic write** of a batch of records into a dataset.
        Commits are identified by a monotonically increasing timestamp, denoting the start of the write operation.
  * `CLEANS` - Background activity that gets rid of older versions of files in the dataset, that are no longer needed.
+ * `DELTA_COMMITS` - A single commit captures information about an **atomic write** of a batch of records into a MergeOnRead storage type of dataset
  * `COMPACTIONS` - Background activity to reconcile differential data structures within Hoodie e.g: moving updates from row based log files to columnar formats.